 Each of these four audiences are likely to need to be approached in different ways.
 Read on for some ideas ....

 The Art of Persuasion

-It is important, too, to read and remember expert advice on effective persuasion - advice more often directed at sales teams, but relevant nonetheless.
-There is lots of advice available in bookstores and elsewhere.
+It is well worth reading and remembering expert advice on effective persuasion - advice more often directed at sales teams, but very relevant nonetheless.
+There is lots of material available in bookstores and elsewhere.
 None of this advice is at all modern, of course.
 Aristotle argued an audience will more likely accept propositions put forward by a credible speaker.
 To appear credible, he said a speaker must display (i) practical intelligence, (ii) a virtuous character, and (iii) goodwill.